martinkuhn94/PALSYN/README.md

 - **Differential Privacy:** Ensures privacy by incorporating differential privacy techniques.

 ## Installation
 Choose the workflow that best matches your setup.
+The tutorials and CLI scripts assume the project is installed in editable mode so `PALSYN` can be imported from anywhere—run one of the options below before executing `tutorial/*.py`.

 ### 1. Standard Install (`pip install .`)
 ```bash